culvertsoft/mgen/README.md

 MGen offers two ways of customizing generated code
  - Using MGen's plug-in architecture: Providing your own code parser and generator plug-ins
- - Editing the generated code directly: Using custom code sections in generated code
+ - Editing generated code directly: Using custom code sections in generated code

-MGen can be configured to generate sections in generated code intended for manual edits.
+MGen can be configured to emit sections in generated code intended for manual edits.
 This means you can generate code and then launch your favirote IDE and start hacking away at that generated code, and MGen will respect your edits.
 When you later extend your model, run the compiler and generate code again, your custom code will be preserved in the newly generated file - your custom code will be picked up from the file you previously generated on disk, so no need to tell MGen where to fetch it from or deal with any extra included files.

 The MGen compiler is also intelligent enough to only write new files to disk if there is an actual difference between newly assembled code and the one that already exists on disk.